yokod/plugin.video.pulsar/README.md

 Build
 -----
 If you want to build this plugin, feel free.
-First, build the pulsar daemon (see the [pulsar project](https://github.com/scakemyer/pulsar) for more information).
+First, build the quasar daemon (see the [quasar project](https://github.com/scakemyer/quasar) for more information).
 Then, create a symlink, like this:
 ```
-ln -s $GOPATH/src/github.com/scakemyer/pulsar/build ./resources/bin
+ln -s $GOPATH/src/github.com/scakemyer/quasar/build ./resources/bin
 ```
 and build the package:
 ```